 West Bluffs

 The first area I’m going to cover is the West Bluffs, which as the name suggests cover the western side of Devil’s Lake.
 To reach these bluffs, you’ll climb up about 500 feet on rocky steps.
 This can be steep and slippery, especially if it’s wet, so watch your step and take your time.
 You likely will not be moving quickly through this part of the trail, but that’s ok.
 Trust me when I say you want to take your time.
-I slipped on a rock and had the worst bruise for the next two weeks.
+I slipped on a rock and had an awful bruise for the next two weeks.
 Don’t be like me.

 Once at the top of the steps, you’ll walk along the bluffs, mostly through the forest.
 But as you walk, there will be numerous bluffs and viewpoints that provide a view of the lake and the surrounding area.
 When you reach the other side of the lake, you’ll need to descend those 500 feet that you initially climbed.